 4. Entertainment tax, entry tax, purchase tax, central sales tax, VAT, etc. would be replaced by State Tax GST.

 This is one of the most significant step take by the government to reform the complicated tax system.
-It is expected that goods and sales tax will affect the various segment of Indian corporate sector.
+It is expected that goods and Services tax will affect the various segment of Indian corporate sector.
 This system will merge all previous tax of state and central government and will create single market across the country.
 It is going to help in optimization of supply chain management.
 GST is going to change tax computation, credit utilization, tax frequency and tax structure.
 It is expected by the experts of this sectors and policy makers that GST will not only boost the economy of country but will be helpful in creating new employment opportunity for youngsters.

 “ Apply Karoo is one of the best and reliable destination to get Useful information.”